Electro-Theremin

-The Electro-Theremin is an electronic musical instrument developed by trombonist Paul Tanner and amateur inventor Bob Whitsell in the late 1950s to produce a sound to mimic that of the theremin.
+The Electro-Theremin is an electronic musical instrument developed by trombonist Paul Tanner and amateur inventor Bob Whitsell in the late 1950s to produce a sound to mimic that of the theremin.It was also known as the "Tannerlin."
 The instrument features a tone and portamento similar to that of the theremin, but with a different control mechanism.
 It consisted of a sine wave generator with a knob that controlled the pitch, placed inside a wooden box.
 The pitch knob was attached to a slider on the outside of the box with some string.
 The player would move the slider, thus turning the knob to the desired frequency, with the help of markings drawn on the box.
-This contrasts with the theremin, which a performer plays without touching as two antennae sense the position and movement of the performer's hands.
+This contrasts with the theremin, which a performer plays without touching as two antennas sense the position and movement of the performer's hands.

 Background

 The instrument was custom-built at Tanner's request.
 Tanner appreciated the theremin's sound, but wanted greater control of pitch and attack.
 The Electro-Theremin uses mechanical controls, a long slide bar for the pitch (analogous to the slide of the trombone that was Tanner's main instrument) and a knob to adjust volume.
 This contrasts with the hand movements in space that formed the original theremin's signal feature.
 The Electro-Theremin also produces a slightly less complex timbre than the original.
-This is not due to the nature of the instrument, but due to the intentional harmonic generation in the output of the theremin, which Tanner did not do.

 Tanner played it for the 1958 LP record Music for Heavenly Bodies, the first full-length album featuring the instrument, and played it subsequently on several television and movie soundtracks, including George Greeley's theme for the 1960s TV series My Favorite Martian and on an LP record titled Music from Outer Space.

-Tanner played his Electro-Theremin on four songs by The Beach Boys: "I Just Wasn't Made for These Times", "Good Vibrations", "Wild Honey" and a studio outtake written by Dennis "Tune L", The instrument used in "Good Vibrations" was a Heathkit tube-type audio oscillator coupled to a mechanical action that allowed the player to mark notes along a ruler-type scale where notes could be located quickly and precisely.
+Tanner played his Electro-Theremin on three songs by the Beach Boys: "I Just Wasn't Made for These Times", "Good Vibrations" and "Wild Honey".
+The instrument used in these songs was based on a Heathkit tube–type audio oscillator generating a relatively simple sine wave as compared to the more complex violin-like tone of the original theremin.

-Tanner's prototype Electro-Theremin appears to have been the only one made.
+Tanner's prototype Electro-Theremin appears to have been only one of two ever made.
 In the late 1960s, Tanner donated or sold the instrument to a hospital to use for audiology work, because he believed that newer keyboard synthesizers made it obsolete.